ethaniccc/Mockingbird/README.md

 handle data and save them into the player's "User" class so all checks can use them.
 For instance, the FlyA check gets the User's move delta (vector3) and does math from there.

 Every time a player joins, it will register a "User" class for them.
-All available checks will have a new instance made from a reflection from Mockingbird's main class made when the plugin enables and put in a "checks" property in the User.
-Processors have the same process done.
+All available check instances will be cloned from Mockingbird's main class made when the plugin enables and put in a "checks" property in the User.
+Processors however, are hardcoded.

-Why?
-So I don't have to hardcode checks into a property in the User class.

 Mockingbird no longer calls custom events.